 Montes de Malaga is the perfect place to taste the typical flavours of the region, comprising the municipalities of Casabermeja, Colmenar and Malaga, where not only will we enjoy a good meal but also the natural environment and the views that that its height above sea level provides (1031 in its highest peak).

-This dish is made with two types of cabbages and chickpeas, and is typical of Andalusia and Malaga.
+This dish, locally known as Berzas malagueñas, is made with two types of cabbages and chickpeas, and is typical of Andalusia and Malaga.
 In the olden days the preparation of this dish began the day before and was elaborated in a pot where they would boil the chickpeas, the veal, half a chicken, a bone, mature marbling (meat fat), chorizo (red Spanish spicy sausage), morcilla (black sausage or black pudding) and a leg or tail of pork.
 Later on, after removing the fat, they would add the vegetables like the pumpkin, carrots, beans and cabbages.

 La berza Malagueña is a very recommended dish and has an exquisite flavour.

 A recipe that in the olden days was relegated to the poor workers after spending a whole day working on the lands in the country house.
 It’s made with rustic style bread, chorizo, meat fat and garlic, everything fried up until it starts turning into a golden sort of colour.

 Usually seasoned with laurel and thyme and roasted with vegetables.

 The most typical dish is made up of pork products, that tends to be loin in lard, with a couple of eggs and chips, everything served in a large platter.
 It can also have chorizo and a couple of garlics in the olive oil.

 Remember that you must ask for "Plato de los Montes" when visiting a typical venta (inn) in the Malaga Mountains area.